-Master Sgt.
-(Ret.)
-William L.: I’m a veteran of 22 years in the United States Army.
+Master Sgt (Ret) William L: I’m a veteran of 22 years in the United States Army.
 Myself and every veteran I know (this is Fayetteville, NC…I know MANY veterans) have one prized possession: DD (Department of Defense) 214, Certificate of Release or Discharge from Active Duty.
 This document tells your whole military history.
-It shows how long you were on active duty, what schools you attended, and what awards you received.
+It show how long you were on active duty, what schools you attended, and what awards you received.
 It is valuable.
 It can assist you and your family for the rest of your life.
 Some of us (me included) will even have this document listed with the Register of Deeds in our county.
 I am supposed to believe that Mr. Kerry is an honorable veteran, so I have one question: Where is John Kerry’s DD 214?

-Elizabeth -- Stuck on the Left Coast but hails from Northern Virginia writes: Today I was fighting for a parking space at my school when I heard the Los Angeles radio station Arrow 93.1 (Classic Rock) mention this guy whose name is Mike Straka and he writes a Grrr!
-Column on FOXnews' Web site.
-They were laughing about how Trump said he would fire [Dan] Rather and they played your message twice and read the rest of the story!
-You must read so many Grrrrrs a week and believe me I have tons -- (like the woman who stole my space today even though I had my blinker on) -- I just wanted to bring a little bit of cool news to hopefully brighten your day!
+Elizabeth - Stuck on the Left Coast but hails from Northern Virginia writes: Today I was fighting for a parking space at my school when I heard the Los Angeles radio station Arrow 93.1 (Classic Rock) mention this guy whose name is Mike Straka and he writes a Grrr!
+Column on FOXnews' website.
+They were laughing about how Trump said he would fire Rather and they played your message twice and read the rest of the story!
+You must read so many grrrrrs a week and believe me I have tons -- (like the woman who stole my space today even though I had my blinker on) -- I just wanted to bring a little bit of cool news to hopefully brighten your day!

-Sue H. in Lawrenceville, Ga.: It's the parents who are coddled, not the kids.
-I've known too many parents who are outraged when their child is admonished (and usually deserves it) in school.
-I've known parents who've gone to the principal to "demand" that their child have a certain teacher.
-My parents just told me to deal with it, that life's not perfect and we don't always get what we want.
-And they didn't even like the Rolling Stones.
+Sue H in Lawrenceville, GA: It's the parents who are coddled, not the kids.
+I've known too many parents who are outraged when their child is admonished (and usually deserve it) in school.
+I've known parents who've gone to the principal and "demand" that their child have a certain teacher.
+My parents just told me to deal with it-that life's not perfect and we don't always get what we want.
+And they didn't even like the Rolling stones.

 While I agree that 30 year old topics shouldn't be the focus of presidential debate, I'm sick of hearing how the government needs to take care of me.
 Nathen...you are 23...assume the government will not be there for you when you are old and start planning for it now...you have tons of time.